linux-system-roles/logging/README.md

     custom_config_files: [ '/path/to/custom_A.conf', '/path/to/custom_B.conf' ]
 ```

-   See the [variables section](#variables-in-varsyaml) for each variable.
+   See the [variables section](#variables-in-varsyml) for each variable.

 **Note:** The order of the record with type `elasticsearch` is important.
 The last Elasticsearch output will get all the logs that were not cached by previous Elasticsearches instances.

 For more details, see also [roles/rsyslog/README.md](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/README.md).

-Variables in vars.yaml
+Variables in vars.yml
 ----------------------

-- `logging_collector`: The logs collector to use for the logs collection.
+- `logging_provider`: The logs collector to use for the logs collection.
 Currently Rsyslog is the only supported logs collector.
 Defaults to `rsyslog`.
 - `logging_enabled` : When 'true', logging role will deploy specified configuration file set.
 Default to 'true'.
 - `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
 To purge local files prior to setting new ones, set logging_purge_confs variable to 'true', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
 Defaults to 'false'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token".